JosieOnGit/Luniks/Historic Events/Stories/GHOST TEMPLES - Scattered Info.md

 - **Present Symbols**: Water, Choreos, Gamma, Gemini, Águn, Luna
 - **Guardian**: Settler of Thórirssée
 ### Temple of Girréiapolou
-Going against other design standards set by the other temples on Vestia, the Temple of Girréiaolou maintains a more Greek-inspired building standard.
+Going against other design standards set by the other temples on Vestia, the Temple of Girréiapolou maintains a more Greek-inspired building standard.
 This makes it blend in with the architecture spread throughout Hédenis, as aside from being more recognizable within the city, it's also one of the first temples that wasn't kept secret from the public.
 - **Present Symbols**: Water, Sol, Pi, Gemini, Stéiffansik, Luna
 - **Guardian**: Settler Stéiffansik